Some Types of PI:

 Diagnosis of selective IgA deficiency

 Ongoing or recurrent infections, allergies, sinusitis, respiratory tract infections, chronic diarrhea, or a combination of these issues can lead doctors to suspect selective IgA deficiency in children and adults.
-The diagnosis is made when blood tests show an absence of IgA with normal levels of the other major types of immunoglobulins (IgG and IgM).
+The diagnosis is made when a blood test shows very low IgA with normal levels of the other major types of immunoglobulins (IgG and IgM).

 What should I know about treatment for selective IgA deficiency?